 The researchers turned the measurements into high-resolution digital models of those glacier beds.
 Then they went to work with manageable but representative subunits of the models to study how glaciers slide along the bedrock base.

 “The simplest way to say it is we studied the relationship between the forces at the base of the glacier and how fast the glacier moves,” said Neal Iverson, a professor of geological and atmospheric sciences at Iowa State University and the study leader.

 Small force changes, big speed changes

-The resulting glacier “slip law” developed by the team describes that “relationship between forces exerted by ice and water on the bed and glacier speed,” Iverson said.
-And that slip law could be used by other researchers to better estimate how quickly ice sheets flow into oceans, drop their ice and raise sea levels.
+The resulting glacier “slip law” developed by the team describes the “relationship between forces exerted by ice and water on the bed and glacier speed,” Iverson said.
+And that slip law could be used by other researchers to better estimate how quickly ice sheets flow into oceans, drop their ice, and raise sea levels.

 In addition to Iverson, the study team included Christian Helanow, a postdoctoral research associate at Iowa State from 2018 to 2020 and currently a postdoctoral researcher in mathematics at Stockholm University in Sweden; Lucas Zoet, a postdoctoral research associate at Iowa State from 2012 to 2015 and currently an assistant professor of geoscience at the University of Wisconsin-Madison; and Jacob Woodard, a doctoral student in geophysics at Wisconsin.